UPDATED DECEMBER 8, 2021

 Every artist has his or her own toolbox for making art.
-For many, this kit includes books they return to, not just for practical information but also for an understanding of the artistic process within a larger theoretical and philosophical context.
+For many, this kit includes books they return to—not just for practical information but also for an understanding of the artistic process within a larger theoretical and philosophical context.
 That’s where our list comes in.
-We’ve assembled a selection of nine books, from works of critical theory to autobiographies, that appear on many artists’ bookshelves and which—if they are not already there—you might want to add to your own.
+We’ve assembled a selection of nine books, from works of critical theory to autobiographies, that appear on many artists’ bookshelves.
+Any of them would make an excellent gift for an art-loving friend, a budding artist, or yourself.
 (Prices and availability accurate at time of publication.)

 1. John Berger, Ways of Seeing

 In this groundbreaking 1972 book, British critic, artist, and public intellectual John Berger combines Frankfurt School theory with accessible language to demystify commonly held notions about art.
 Berger’s project began as BBC TV series of the same name, and in both print and television form, Ways of Seeing employs lay terms to offer a materialistic critique that frames art (particularly painting) within the larger socioeconomic context that conditions our reception of it.
 Berger notes how art has been changed by its wide dissemination through reproduction (a notion borrowed from Walter Benjamin) and weighs in on how the male gaze has shaped—and has been shaped by—art history.
 He also discusses how the market has replaced the church as the means of valorizing a religious reverence for art.
 Through it all he circles back to that most subjective point of view: the eye of the beholder.

 Purchase: Ways of Seeing $6.67 (new) on Amazon

 2. Robert Farris Thompson, Flash of the Spirit